This page will be updated frequently as policies and the status of developing our initiatives change.

 8/29: KU Fights Hunger committee met to finalize ribbon cutting and volunteering plans for the food pantry.
 We also discussed plans to incorporate free menstrual products into the service.

 9/3-9/7: Campus Cupboard offically opens in the KU Memorial Union!
-Ribbon cutting will be Monday, September 24th.
+Ribbon cutting was Monday, September 24th.

 Women In STEMM Program: